Oil Prices Mixed as Some Refineries Come Back Online After Harvey

 Colonial Pipeline Co. said it expects to restart on Tuesday an important pipeline that pumps gasoline to the east coast from Texas refineries, easing trader's fears that too much crude is flowing into storage.

+U.S. markets were closed due to a national holiday on Monday and trading remained muted.

-Nymex reformulated gasoline blendstock--the benchmark gasoline contract--was down 3.8% to $1.68 a gallon.
-ICE gasoil changed hands at $505.00 a metric ton, down $5.75 from the previous settlement.
+Nymex reformulated gasoline blendstock -- the benchmark gasoline contract -- was down 3.07% at $1.69 a gallon.
+ICE gasoil changed hands at $503.50 a metric ton, down $1.00 from the previous settlement.

 "If refineries were now to resume operation more quickly than anticipated, as some reports suggest, this would doubtless put further pressure on gasoline prices while boosting the WTI price at the same time, "said Commerzbank analysts in a recent report.